Tone Ng Shiu

-Career
+International career

 Ng Shiu made his international debut for New Zealand Sevens in 2017.
 He was named the 2019 New Zealand Rugby Sevens Player of the Year.
 He was named in the New Zealand squad for the Rugby sevens at the 2020 Summer Olympics.

 Ng Shiu was part of the All Blacks Sevens squad that won a bronze medal at the 2022 Commonwealth Games in Birmingham.
 He was selected for the team again for the 2022 Rugby World Cup Sevens in Cape Town.
 He won a silver medal after his side lost to Fiji in the gold medal final.

+He represented New Zealand at the 2024 Summer Olympics in Paris.
+He continued to play for New Zealand in the 2024-25 SVNS series.
+He continued with New Zealand Sevens for the 2025-26 season.

+Personal life

+He and his partner, Dhys Faleafaga, have twins, Kamari and Kaziel.